Richmond Public Market is decorated with red decor to usher the Chinese New Year, just like every Chinese mall in Richmond.

 Then I came across Fmed’s post on Wise Monkeys about this foodcourt stall in President Plaza in Richmond which sells a similar dry hotpot dish.
 The PWG Chinese Food was up on my list of places to go since.

 When Ben was working from Vancouver, I managed to get him to the President Plaza foodcourt to try the above dish.
 The dry hotpot came in a heated little stove to keep it warm.
 There are two versions of such dry hotpot dish on the menu, chicken and pork intestine.
 I opted for the chicken dry hotpot.
 This dish which comes with a bowl of steam rice costs $9.
-More on following page.
-Click here to continue reading
+Continue reading

 Of late, this is what I am so addicted to.